support Need help?call1300 804 855mailinfo@ncaust.com.au

 To the maximum extent permitted by law, you agree to indemnify, release, and hold harmless National Clearance Australia, its directors, employees, officers, and contractors from and against any and all losses, liabilities, damages, costs, and expenses arising from or in connection with your use of the Services, including (without limitation) claims in defamation, breach of privacy, negligence, or breach of contract.

-National Clearance Australia will not be liable for any use of information contained in a Screening Results Report or accessed through a Results Link, whether by you or any other person.
+National Clearance Australia will not be liable for any use of information contained in a Screening Results Report, whether by you or by any person to whom you provide it.

 In respect of the Nationally Coordinated Criminal History Check, you hereby indemnify the Commonwealth Government, the ACIC, and their respective servants and agents against all actions, proceedings, claims, demands, costs, and expenses arising from or in connection with the release of any criminal history information or other details recorded against your name or purporting to relate to you.